GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/4-exercise-install-typescript-compiler.md

 You'll need a copy of Node.js as an environment to run the TypeScript package.
 Node.js, a JavaScript library for server-side applications, is not required to learn TypeScript.
 But by installing it, you also get Node Package Manager (`npm`), the package manager for the JavaScript language.
 You'll then use `npm` to install the TypeScript package.

 If you're a JavaScript developer, `npm` will likely be installed on your machine.
 You can verify this by opening the Command Prompt and entering `npm version`.
-If 'npm' is installed, you'll see the version and a list of compiler commands, and you're ready to use `npm`.
+If `npm` is installed, you'll see the version and a list of compiler commands, and you're ready to use `npm`.

 If `npm` is not installed, you'll see an error that the command is not recognized.
 To install Node.js: